zwave-js/node-zwave-js/docs/api/driver.md

 enableStatistics(appInfo: { applicationName: string; applicationVersion: string }): void
 ```

 Enable sending usage statistics.
-Although this does not include any sensitive information, we expect that you inform your users about this before enabling statistics.
+Although this does not include any sensitive information, we expect you to inform your users about this before enabling statistics.

 `applicationName` is the name of your application.
 Please keep this consistent between versions. `applicationVersion` is the current version of your application.
 Both must be strings and have a maximum length of 100 characters.

 > [!NOTE] Sending usage statistics is optional, but **we kindly ask you** to enable it.
 It allows us to gain insight how much `zwave-js` is used, which manufacturers and devices are most prevalent and where to best focus our efforts in order to improve `zwave-js` the most.

+> A short description of the importance of collecting this data to the project to be shared with your users is included at [User Disclosure](data-collection/user-disclosure.md).

-> Details including which information is sent can be found under [telemetry](getting-started/telemetry.md#usage-statistics).
+> Details including which information is sent can be found under [Usage Statistics](data-collection/data-collection.md#usage-statistics).

 ### `disableStatistics`